Trivium-Solutions/Linux-hardware-devices-emulator/README.md

 Configuration files have an [INI](https://en.wikipedia.org/wiki/INI_file)-like syntax.
 The sections of a configuration file represent the devices you want to emulate.
-The section names specify the device names that will be created in `/dev`.
+The section names specify the device names that will be created in `/dev` (except for network devices).
 For example, the section name `[ttyUSB0]` instructs the emulator to create the device `/dev/ttyUSB0` (if such a device doesn't already exist).

 The section names must match certain patterns:

 - `ttyUSB*` for TTY devices;
 - `i2c-*` for I2C devices.
+- `eth*` for network devices.

 Any other names are considered invalid.